CoregoLabs/Proposal/README.md

 2. The contract will transfer the entire region to the user and will write a record in the 'pending_derivations' mapping.
 3. The region will be transferred to the Coretime parachain, and the instructions will be executed on the region.
 4. The newly created regions will be transferred back to the contracts chain.
 5. The regions that the user doesn't need will be returned to the market, and the user will receive a partial refund of their deposit.
+The rest of the deposit goes to the seller
 6. The regions received by the market are relisted for sale under the original seller.

+In the event that the buyer doesn't return the regions before `DERIVATION_DURATION_LIMIT` elapses, the seller is entitled to claim the entire deposit.

 ```rs
 /// The duration limit of a derivation.